DogeSmirkers/react-ouranimelist/README.md

 # OurAnimeList
 (senior design project: fall 2021 - spring 2022)

-**OurAnimeList is a web application for discovering, tracking, reviewing, and discussing anime.**
+**OurAnimeList is a web application for discovering and tracking anime.**

 *This project is heavily inspired by:* [MyAnimeList](https://myanimelist.net/)